Brewgarten/c4-rest-server/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.ibm.com/c4/rest-server/tags).
+For the versions available, see the [tags on this repository].